 From May 1,1965 until May 2, 1966, disabled veterans who had been eligible to obtain NSLI or VSLI between 1940 and 1956, could once again apply for Government life insurance.
 This coverage was available only to disabled veterans.
 Approximately 228,000 policies were issued.
 No term insurance policies were issued.
-Today there are still over 41,000 Veterans Reopened Insurance policies in force.
+Today there are 2,853 Veterans Reopened Insurance policies in force.
 Annual dividends are paid on these policies.
 The maximum face amount of a policy is $10,000.
 However, this limit does not include paid-up additional insurance which can be purchased with the dividends that are paid annually on these policies.
 Certain disability benefits are available under these policies for policyholders who become totally disabled before their 65th birthday.

 U.S. Department of Veterans Affairs | 810 Vermont Avenue, NW Washington DC 20420